Why Lawyers Should be Allowed to Advertise: A Market Analysis of Legal Services (with Russell Pearce & Jeffrey Stempel), 58 N.Y.U.L. Rev. 1084 (1983)

 Date of Authorship for this Version

 Hazard, Geoffrey C. Jr.; Pearce, Russell; and Stempel, Jeffrey, "Why Lawyers Should be Allowed to Advertise: A Market Analysis of Legal Services" (1983).
 Faculty Scholarship Series.
-Paper 2398.
+2398.